DecisionsDev/decisions-on-kafka/Readme.md

 3. Run a client Application which is going to send 7 messages.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smtih\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
- \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 'test3' 7 " -Dexec.classpathScope="test"`
+ \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 7 " -Dexec.classpathScope="test"`

 4. Once the Client Application terminates and the Business Applications are displaying the message "waiting for payload" stop your two Business Applications and look at the files out1.txt and out2.txt you will see that the seven payloads have been split between for execution between the two Business Applications.

 ### Sub-scenario 3 : Availability after one Business Application has been down
-The goal of this subscenario is to see that if one Business Application broke, we'll still have the others working
+The goal of this subscenario is to see that if one Business Application broke, we'll still have the others working.

 ![use case 3](docs/images/usecase3.png)

-1. Run your first Business Application which put it's result in out1.txt.
+1. Run your first Business Application which puts it's result in out1.txt.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication"
 -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920" > out1.txt`